 They found that the male burying beetle is involved in much more indirect care of offspring, doing things like taking care of the nest and gathering food.
 The female burying beetle was much more likely to be involved in direct care of the offspring, doing activities that kept them in much closer contact, like feeding.
 They’d also be more apt to complain about the male burying beetle playing golf with his buddies on Sundays.
-Just lay off, Linda!
+Just lay off, Belinda!

 If you separated the beetles so that they were single parents, their behaviors did not change.
 This suggests that those gender normative activities were deeply ingrained in the creature’s biology.
 And researchers did find a genetic correlation to the beetles behavior.
 But that’s a big leap to equate what bugs do and what humans do (unless you’re Gregor Samsa).